mklemme/mklemme/README.md

 - Polyglot
   - Some ASL (American Sign Language)
   - Some Gaeilge (Irish)
-- Started building websites in 3rd grade using [#wordpress](https://github.com/topics/wordpress)
+- Started building websites in 3rd grade from scratch & eventually using [#wordpress](https://github.com/topics/wordpress)
+- Stack of choice is Rails & React with SCSSS

 ### Projects